newdigate/teensy-midi-looper/README.md

 # Teensy midi loop recorder
+## project objective

-This micro-controller project aims to play and record midi tracks to/from standard midi files (SMF) on SD-card.
+This micro-controller project aims to record midi input from a midi input port (physical) to standard midi files (SMF) on SD-card, and play midi from SD-card to a midi output port.

+Eventually I would like looping/step-recording/multi-track sequencing and recording/tempo detection,

 ## Compatibilty:
 I am writing these c++ classes with compatibility for both x86 and arduino to allow me to debug the code without needing to upload the compiled binaries to the microcontroller;